Shoot 'em up: Types

 Shoot 'em ups are categorized by their design elements, particularly viewpoint and movement:

 Fixed shooters restrict the player and enemies to a single screen, and the player primarily moves along a single axis, such as back and forth along the bottom of the screen.
-Examples include Space Invaders (1978), Galaxian (1979), Centipede (1980), and Galaga (1981).
+Examples include Space Invaders (1978), Galaxian (1979), Phoenix (1980), and Galaga (1981).
 In Pooyan (1982), the fixed axis of movement is vertical, along the right side of the screen.
+In Centipede (1981) and Gorf (1981), the player primarily moves left and right along the bottom, but several inches of vertical motion are also allowed within an invisible box.

-Multidirectional shooters feature 360-degree movement where the protagonist may rotate and move in any direction such as Asteroids (1979) and Mad Planets (1983).
+Multidirectional shooters allow 360-degree movement where the protagonist may rotate and move in any direction such as Asteroids (1979) and Mad Planets (1983).
 Multidirectional shooters with one joystick for movement and one joystick for firing in any direction independent of movement are called twin-stick shooters.
 One of the first games to popularize twin-stick controls was Robotron: 2084 (1982).

 Space shooters are a thematic variant of involving spacecraft in outer space.
 Following the success of Space Invaders, space shooters were the dominant subgenre during the late 1970s to early 1980s.
 These games can overlap with other subgenres as well as space combat games.

 Tube shooters feature craft flying through an abstract tube, such as Tempest (1981) and Gyruss (1983).
 There is still a single axis of motion, making these a subset of fixed shooters.

 Rail shooters limit the player to moving around the screen while following a specific route; these games often feature an "into the screen" viewpoint, with which the action is seen from behind the player character, and moves "into the screen", while the player retains control over dodging.
 Examples include Space Harrier (1985), Captain Skyhawk (1990), Starblade (1991), Star Fox (1993), Star Wars: Rebel Assault (1993), Panzer Dragoon (1995), and Sin and Punishment (2000).
-Rail shooters that use light guns are called light gun shooters, such as Virtua Cop (1994), Time Crisis (1995) and The House of the Dead (1996).
+Rail shooters that use light guns are called light gun shooters, such as Operation Wolf (1987), Lethal Enforcers (1992), Virtua Cop (1994), Point Blank (1994), Time Crisis (1995), The House of the Dead (1997) and Elemental Gearbolt (1997).
 Light-gun games that are "on rails" are usually not considered to be in the shoot-em-up category, but rather their own first-person light-gun shooter category.

 Cute 'em ups feature brightly colored graphics depicting surreal settings and enemies.
 Cute 'em ups tend to have unusual, oftentimes completely bizarre opponents for the player to fight, with Twinbee and Fantasy Zone first pioneering the subgenre, along with Parodius, Cotton, and Harmful Park being additional key games.
 Some cute 'em ups may employ overtly sexual characters and innuendo.